-Not many of these cases come up each year as either the parties separate and file for divorce, or they may not know that this option is available to them.
-In 2014 in Hillsborough County, there were only a handful of Support Unconnected to Divorce cases filed.
-Again, these are underutilized cases that people just may not even know about!
+Not many of these cases come up each year as the parties separate and file for divorce, or they may not know this option is available.
+In 2014 in Hillsborough County, only a handful of Support Unconnected to Divorce cases were filed.
+Again, these are underutilized cases that people may not even know about!

 “61.09 Alimony and child support unconnected with dissolution.

 —If a person having the ability to contribute to the maintenance of his or her spouse and support of his or her minor child fails to do so, the spouse who is not receiving support may apply to the court for alimony and for support for the child without seeking dissolution of marriage, and the court shall enter an order as it deems just and proper.”

 This method is used when a Divorce has NOT been filed.

 If a divorce has already been filed and temporary support is needed prior to the final hearing, a Motion for Temporary Relief (a/k/a/ Motion for Temporary Support and child support) is the more adequate remedy.

 Additionally, the other party must be able to pay support for the Court to grant this form of support.